dtamayom/reinforcement-learning/README.md

 ## Before you begin
 We strongly suggest you create a specific conda enironment for this task.
 You will have to ensure that all installed dependencies are compatible, otherwise you will probably have issues while running.
-The required dependencies and their corresponding versions are included in the file `requirements.txt` and you can install them using pip install.
+The required dependencies and their corresponding compatible versions are included in the file `requirements.txt` and you can install them using pip install.